patrick-5546/notes/docs/internship_prep/interview_prep.md

 - **Describe a time when you had a conflict when working on a team, and how you resolved it**
     - I have been asked this many times
 - Tell me about yourself
-    - Can come up with a couple responses for different types of jobs
+    - Come up with a couple responses for different types of jobs
 - Describe a problem that you solved
 - Describe your process for debugging code
 - Describe a leadership experience

-Good topics to bring up include:
+Good topics to practice talking about include:

-- Need to collaborate with colleagues to find the best possible solution
+- Collaborating with colleagues to find the best possible solution
     - Receptive to feedback and varying perspectives
     - Each person has different strenghts
 - Bottom up approach - reusability, test each small part